ElenaSilver/Libft/README.md

 # Libft
-The libft project is a library of useful functions.
+The aim of this project is to code a C library regrouping usual functions that that will be used in other projects.